-In NSW, the charge of Intent to Cause Grievous Bodily Harm charge carries a maximum penalty of 25 years imprisonment.
-People are charged with this offence if they assault someone with the intent to cause, and do cause, a very serious injury.
+In NSW, the charge of intentionally causing grievous bodily harm carries a maximum penalty of 25 years imprisonment.
+A person is charged with this offence if they assault someone with the intent to cause, and do cause, a very serious injury.

-The offence of ‘Intent to Cause Grievous Bodily Harm with Intent’ is contained in section 33 of the Crimes Act 1900 which states:
+The offence of intentionally causing grievous bodily harm (GBH) is contained in section 33 of the Crimes Act 1900 which states:

 “A person who: (a) wounds any person), or (b) causes grievous bodily harm to any person, with intent to cause grievous bodily harm to that or any other person is guilty of an offence.”

 The maximum penalty for an offence under this section is imprisonment for 25 years.

 What is grievous bodily harm?

 The Crimes Act defines GBH as ‘any permanent or serious disfiguring of the person, the destruction of a foetus and any grievous bodily disease’.
 The law requires the injury to be ‘really serious’, but not necessarily permanent, long lasting or life threatening.
 Whether an injury amounts to GBH is to be determined by the court on a case by case basis.

 The prosecution and defence regularly disagree on whether a particular injury actually amounts to GBH or whether it falls within the scope of the less serious charge of assault occasioning actual bodily harm.
 This issue is then determined by the court.

 Some examples of injuries that the court has found to constitute GBH include:

 - Brain damage;